Water and Process Group, Thingswise, LLC and Chinese Academy of Information and Communication Technologies (CAICT)

 The testbed will progress over 5 phases testing out six usage scenarios and one evaluation on a new market validation and impact of a new business model over one and half years.

-The testbed will be deployed in Qinzhou City with a population approximately 3.8 million (based on 2010 census) in the province of Guangxi of China.
+The testbed is being deployed in Qinzhou City with a population approximately 3.8 million (based on 2010 census) in the province of Guangxi of China.
 It is possible through collaboration and support from the Qinzhou City Water Management Authority.

 Interested in learning more about the Urban Water Supply Testbed?
 Email us!